 So you may be wondering how to get in touch.
 Sure, getting in touch with someone you care about may be as obvious as a phone call or planning a way to meet with them.
 Getting in touch with yourself, your spirituality, or a sense of purpose or understanding may be completely different.
 Trust that you know what you need to do.
 Connect with that internal source of inspiration.
 Here are some easy everyday exercises:

 2. Talk to someone for support.
 Describe your experience including your thoughts, feelings, and physical sensations.
-Pay attention to what you learn from taking time to focus on the entirety of your experience.
+Pay attention to what you learn by taking time to focus on the entirety of your experience.

 So what is it that you want to get in touch with today?
 With what or whom do you want to connect?
 What are you waiting for?
 Try it.
 Connect.
 Get in touch.